 Who can host a Twitter Space?

-At the moment, Twitter Spaces is in a limited beta.
-This means that only users who have been whitelisted by Twitter’s development team may host a space.
-However, anyone else can join as a listener in a Twitter Space.
+At the moment, Twitter Spaces is now out of limited beta.
+Anyone with over 600 followers can start a Space and anyone can join as a listener in a Twitter Space.

 How do I host a Space?

 Tap the compose button at the bottom right of the app and select “Spaces” to begin the hosting process.